Urigo/tortilla/README.md

        ├ step2.md
        └ step3.md

 Templates are used for development, they are easy to edit and work with since they provide you with some handy [template helpers](#template-helpers).
 On the other hand, we have the views, which are not as comfortable to work with, and are very comfortable to look at, and will most likely be used by the viewers.
-For more information regards manual files, read the [manuals](#manuals) section.
+The message of the current step's commit will be used as its belonging manual's title (header), and a navigation bar will be rendered automatically at the button of each manual (footer).
+The header and the footer can be overridden by defining custom templates called `header.md.tmpl` and `footer.md.tmpl` in the root commit.

 ### Template Helpers